What is a LEARNING

 But what about those boring and tedious tasks

-examine how you usually complete these tasks.
+how you usually complete those tasks.
+You might

-task), then re-invent the process using your
+achieve, then re-invent the process using your

-own learning and thinking style.
+own thinking style.
 At first, it

 may seem a bit awkward because we're all accustomed